 If you’re already using a desktop and your browser is set to disallow cookies, check your VPN settings.
 There should be a kill switch feature available – make sure it’s activated.

 Already tried that?
 Head to whatismyipaddress.com to make sure you don’t have an IP leak.

-If you do, look for a new VPN (try one of the Best Overall VPNs), because there shouldn’t be any IP leaks in the first place.
+If you do, look for a new VPN (try one of the best VPN services), because there shouldn’t be any IP leaks in the first place.

 The VPN Server You’re Using is Blocked

 It could simply be your VPN’s server was identified by the BBC’s proxy detection software and subsequently blacklisted on their geoblocking database.

 If you’re using a good VPN, they should already have a few servers in the UK.
 Before you freak out and start looking for another VPN, try switching to another UK server and see if that works.